lwe/page_title_helper/README.md

             - "Features comparison"
             - !ruby/sym promo

-Pretty, cool, aint it?
+Pretty, cool, ain't it?
 The special `:format => :app` works also via the `formats` hash.
 Then there is also a `:default` format, which can be used to override the default format.

 ## All options - explained